 - Rural areas with low urban influence

 - Area outside urban/rural profile.

 The 'area outside urban/rural profile' category is a new addition.
 It is a residual category to capture the number of meshblocks outside the other categories, including all 'water' meshblocks in New Zealand.
-Most of these where excluded from the analysis in 2004, and their inclusion now is to achieve complete coverage of New Zealand in the updated experimental urban/rural classification (that is, that it includes all meshblocks).
+Most of these were excluded from the analysis in 2004, and their inclusion now is to achieve complete coverage of New Zealand in the updated experimental urban/rural classification.

-The naming follows the convention used by Statistics New Zealand for residual categories in the geographical classification.
+The naming follows the convention used by Statistics New Zealand for residual categories in geographic classifications.